 You can apply for a scholarship by filling out the application form.
-As part of the application form, you will need to attach a budget for your requested funds.
-A template for a budget can be found here.
+As part of the application form, you will need to provide a budget for your requested funds by answering questions in the application.
 Also, letters of support from a teacher and/or retreat center make applications more competitive.
 These documents can be attached on the final step of the application form.

 Donations, which are tax deductible, can be made here.

 The Open Dharma Foundation (ODF) is a 501c3 that exists to provide scholarships to silent meditation retreats.
 It’s inspired by people who think meditation retreats are beneficial if not downright transformative.
-The reason ODF wants to give scholarships to silent meditation retreats is so that more people have access to experiencing retreat, especially those who, without financial support, would not be able to attend a retreat.
+The reason ODF wants to give scholarships for silent meditation retreats is so that more people have access to experiencing retreat, especially those who without financial support would not be able to attend.

 Scholarship applications under $300 are received on a rolling basis and have no deadline to apply.
 All applications for scholarships over $300 are reviewed on a quarterly basis.

-Each application is scored by a rubric, and the highest scoring applicants are recommended as scholarship recipients to the board.
+Each application is scored by a rubric, and the highest scoring applicants are recommended as scholarship recipients to the Executive Committee.
 For each deadline, previous scholarship winners are invited to grade the applications, which adds diversity to the grading process for any of the subjective aspects of the rubric.
-We think that it’s a good idea that people who have needed the scholarship fund in the past are the largest part of the decision making process for future scholarship recipients.
+We believe it’s a good idea for people who have needed the scholarship fund in the past to take part in the decision making process for future scholarship recipients.